Ongoing

 Product designer and technology theorist

 My research explores whether ancient and indigenous technologies might bring new insight to the way in which we design artifacts.
-It attempts to do this in a way that is more in keeping and in tune with the world around us and less modelled on 19th Century ideas of dominance, ordering, and control.
+It attempts to do this in a way that is more in keeping and in tune with the world around us and less modeled on 19th Century ideas of dominance, ordering, and control.
 In an investigation of ways in which a number of ancient and indigenous models of technology might be reinterpreted in an extended and decolonized design conversation, the research draws upon contemporary post-anthropocentric ideas around human/non-human relationships; a centering of Arturo Escobar’s idea of the Pluriverse and a drawing from histories of indigenous technologies such as that of Julia Watson.

 (Supervisors : Thompson.
 Woodward)